frelon/suse-elemental/docs/ignition-integration.md

-# Firstboot OS Configuration
+# Elemental and Ignition Integration

-This section provides an overview of how to configure the OS at firstboot.
+This section provides an overview of how to configure the OS at firstboot with Ignition.

 ## The runtime context